11 Best Petite Women's Ski Jackets That Are Cute and Warm

 |

-If you’re struggling to find ski jackets that actually work for petites, you’re not alone.
-Most jackets are either way too long, overly bulky, or just don’t fit right.
-The perfect petite ski jacket should keep you warm and dry, move with you on the slopes, and actually fit without swallowing you whole.
-After diving into Reddit threads, reading tons of reviews, and searching everywhere, I’ve rounded up the best petite women's ski jackets.
-Hope this helps make your search a little easier!
+Finding ski jackets that actually work for petites can feel impossible.
+They’re either too long, too boxy, or just straight-up unflattering.
+The ideal jacket should keep you warm and dry, move with you on the slopes, and actually fit without swallowing you whole.
+After going through Reddit threads, reviews, and way too many product pages, I finally pulled together the best petite-friendly ski jackets out there.
+Hopefully this saves you some time (and returns).

 I love this brand because they make ski gear that is actually cute and doesn't make you look like a blob on the slopes.
-This ski jacket has so many great features, like PrimaLoft® Black Insulation for warmth, underarm vents for breathability, and YKK AquaGuard zippers to keep out moisture.
-I also love the little details, like the helmet-friendly removable hood, a goggle wipe in the pass pocket, and an attached phone leash.
+This ski jacket has so many great features, like PrimaLoft® Black Insulation for warmth, underarm vents for breathability, and YKK AquaGuard zippers to keep out water and snow.
+I also love the little details, like the helmet friendly removable hood, a goggle wipe in the pass pocket, and a phone leash for when you want to take selfies :D

 A customer who is 5'3 left a review and said, "So comfortable and the pocket layout is created so thoughtfully!
 I love how easy it is to get to the phone pocket and how there is a strap inside so I am never worried about dropping my phone on the lift.
 There’s an inner pocket for car keys etc which is perfect."